IBM/kar/docs/getting-started.md

 3. Put the `kar` cli binary on your path.

 4. Unzip/untar the source release.

 Unless otherwise noted, all shell commands in this document assume you are at the top-level directory of the KAR source release.

+To ensure the instructions are compatible with your version of KAR, always consult the `docs/getting-started.md` in your local copy; not the online version which tracks the tip of the KAR `main` branch.

 # Local Clusterless Deployment